Pelvic floor muscle training exercises

 - Buttocks (the deeper, anal sphincter muscle should contract)

-A woman can also strengthen these muscles by using a vaginal cone, which is a weighted device that is inserted into the vagina.
+You may have come across an awful vagina myth, which may be the reason that you have not explored various options when it comes to your body.
+But one way to strengthen the vagina (if it is tight) may be to use a vaginal cone, which is a weighted device that is inserted into the vagina.
 Then you try to tighten the pelvic floor muscles to hold the device in place.

 If you are unsure whether you are doing the pelvic floor muscle training correctly, you can use biofeedback and electrical stimulation to help find the correct muscle group to work.